 - 2. The City could additionally look to limit the use of a property based on a minimum lot size or minimum useable area (i.e. agriculture permitted in AG zoning district with a minimum lot size of 2.5 acres). - 3.
 Planning Commissioners reviewed the following definitions at the end of last year and provided direction to staff relating to potential changes.
 Staff has made several minor changes to the definitions below.
 More definition was added to the definition of products processing relating to the term "light".
-Staff reviewed the need to change the definition of "Commercial" Nursery and determined that the commercial is a commonly used term to describe a business that intends to make money in exchange for products or services. - a.
-"Agriculture."
-The use of land for the growing and production of field crops, livestock, and livestock products, defined as follows:

-"field crops" shall mean barley, soybeans, corn, hay, oats, potatoes, rye, sorghum and sunflowers;

-"livestock" shall be defined as provided in subsection 510.05, subdivision 44, and:

-"livestock products" shall mean milk, butter, cheese, eggs, meat, fur, honey, or similar products involving only light, on-site processing; light processing shall consist of only products grown or generated on the premise.

-"Forestry."
-The cultivation and management of forests or woods located on the premises, including the felling and trimming of timber and associated light production such as cutting or sawing of timber into rough lumber, but not including the sale and transportation of finished lumber from the premises or the storing or stockpiling of such lumber.
+Staff reviewed the need to change the definition of "Commercial" Nursery and determined that the commercial is a commonly used term to describe a business that intends to make money in exchange for products or services. - Subd.
+3. "Agriculture."
+The use of land for the growing and for production of field crops, livestock, and livestock products for the production of income including, but not limited to, the following: defined as follows: - (a) "field crops" including: shall mean barley, soybeans, corn, hay, oats, potatoes, rye, sorghum and sunflowers; and - (b) "livestock" shall be defined as provided in subsection 510.05, subdivision 44, and; - (c) "livestock products" including: shall mean milk, butter, cheese, eggs, meat, fur and, honey, or similar products involving only light, on-site processing; light processing shall consist of only products grown or generated on the premise. - Subd.
+34. "Forestry."
+The cultivation and management of forests or woods located on the premises, including: the felling and trimming of timber; and associated light production such as cutting or sawing of timber into rough lumber, but not including the sale and transportation of finished lumber from the premises or the storing or stockpiling of such lumber. transportation of timber and timber logs, pulpwood, cordwood and similar products; sawing of logs into lumber and similar operations.

-"Horticulture."
-The use of land for the growing, production and sale of fruits, vegetables, flowers, cultured sod, nursery stock, or ornamental plants and trees.
+Subd.
+42. "Horticulture."
+The use of land for the growing, or production and sale of fruits, vegetables, flowers, cultured sod, and nursery stock, including or ornamental plants and trees. for the production of income.
 Such term shall not include the operation of a commercial nursery (wholesale or retail), landscaping business, tree trimming/removal business or similar enterprise.